vrm-c/vrm-specification/specification/VRMC_vrm-1.0-beta/humanoid.md

 ## Forbidden Transforms

-For transforms of humanoid bones, it MUST NOT have scales that have components of zero or negative.
+For transforms of humanoid bones, scale components MUST have positive values (zero is not permitted).

 ## List of humanoid bones